-Going forward, states should, at a minimum, subject some of their most economically significant rulemakings to cost analysis.
-Regulatory review commissions, such as the one established in Mississippi, are also institutional arrangements worth experimenting with in more contexts.
+are also institutional arrangements worth experimenting with in more contexts.
 Meanwhile, the federal government, when an administration more open to regulatory budgeting returns, should reestablish in some form the institutions set up by the Trump administration with an eye toward making them more comprehensive and more permanent.
-This could be accomplished by integrating regulatory budgeting cost analysis into existing OMB guidelines for regulatory impact analyses, by utilizing sunset provisions and similar triggers to analyze portions of the stock of existing regulations in an ongoing fashion over time, and by adopting simpler metrics to track the overall level of the thousands of smaller regulations that escaped the regulatory budget the first go-round.
+This could be accomplished by integrating regulatory budgeting cost analysis into existing OMB guidelines for regulatory impact analyses, by utilizing sunset provisions and similar triggers to analyze portions of the stock of existing regulations over time, and by adopting simpler metrics to track the overall level of the thousands of smaller regulations that escaped the regulatory budget the first go-round.

-There are reasons to be optimistic about the future of the regulatory budget.
-The Trump administration and the states have shown the idea is workable even if it has been implemented imperfectly in some cases.
-The theoretical basis for a regulatory budget is one of its strongest features especially given the limitations of its chief alternative, CBA.
+All told, there are reasons to be optimistic about the future of the regulatory budget.
+The Trump administration and the states have shown the idea is workable, even if it has been implemented imperfectly.
+The theoretical basis for a regulatory budget is one of its strongest features, especially given the limitations of its chief alternative, CBA.
 That said, much more work needs to be done to align the theory and practice of regulatory budgeting.
-Similar to past regulatory reforms that were initially treated as controversial but have now become widely accepted, with some fine tuning one can easily see how a regulatory budget could grow to become a fundamental pillar of modern governance.
+Much like some past regulatory reforms were initially treated as controversial but have now become widely accepted, with some fine tuning, one can easily see how a regulatory budget could grow to become a fundamental pillar of the modern administrative state.